sighol/sighol44-v3/README.md

 - Open Edit ->, Preference, and select the *Imported Images* tab.
 - Change the Craete resolution to about 500 dpi and close the preferences window.
 - Then select (S) the white background and delete it.
-- Then select (S) everything else.s
+- Then select (S) everything else.
 - Click on Edit -> Make a Bitmap copy.
 - Then move the bitmap copy to the center of the screen and delete all the other paths